aerickt/lapwing-for-beginners/src/Chapter-11.md

    - "-ibl" as in "poss<ins>ibl</ins>e"
    - "-b_l" as in "glo<ins>bal</ins>", "mo<ins>bil</ins>e", "la<ins>bel</ins>"

 All these sounds are similar to one another in that they all contain "bl" and optionally an **unstressed vowel**.
 This refers to a vowel that isn't emphasized.
-Think about how you would say the phrase "lay bell" versus the word "label".
+Think about how the phrase "lay bell" differs in sound to the word "label".
 In the first case, the "e" is stressed while in the second case, it is not.

 ![bl](img/11-bl.png)